ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Known Issues**

-There are currently no known issues at the moment.
+There are currently no known issues.

 ## **Release Changelog**